pohernqii/alien-vs-zombie/PART2.md

 ### Problem 5:
 Alien's life exceed 100 throughout the game but alien's maximum life is 100.

-Solution: I forgot to set the maximum life of alien to be 100.
+Solution: I did not set the maximum life of alien to be 100.
 To solve this, I find the difference between alien's current life and 100, then only add its difference to its current life to prevent from exceeding 100.